Authored by the expert who managed and guided the team behind the Senegal Property Pack

 How much have property prices increased in Senegal over the past 12 months?

-Property prices in Senegal have increased by an estimated 4% to 7% over the past 12 months, with Dakar seeing slightly stronger growth in the 6% to 10% range.
+Residential property prices in Senegal increased by about 4% to 6% over the past 12 months, with Dakar clearly above the national average.

 Which neighborhoods have the fastest rising property prices in Senegal as of 2026?